gud-koodi/deeper-skeeper/Doc/technicalDesign.md

 ## Technical challenges

 ### Networking
+We decided to implement online Co-Op for our game.
+One of our team members had previously done an online PvP shooter with Unreal Engine and thought it would be as straightforward to accomplish here.
+Unfortunately Unity's seemingly similar feature had been deprecated a good while ago, and instead they were only offering commercial cloud server solutions.
-We decided that our game need Online co-op.
-One of our team members has done online PvP shooter with Unreal Engine and thought it is a good idea!
-Unfortunately Unity had dropped their support for networking and were offering just paid Unity server based solutions.
-We said no thanks Unity and found third party C# plugin for sending TCP/UDP messages over network, DarkRift.
-And that is what it did, sent messages and received messages.
-Everything else we had to code ourselves: Server, Client, what to send, when and how to serialize the data etc. In the end networking was the biggest overhead in our project and reason why we did not get more done in gameplay.
-Still, worth it.
+Fortunately we managed to find a third party C# plugin called DarkRift, that allowed us to send TCP/UDP messages over network.
+However, game-logic-wise we had to implement everything ourselves: Server, Client, what to send, when and how to serialize the data etc. In the end networking was the biggest overhead in our project and the reason why we didn't get that far with the gameplay.
+Yet, we would argue that the experience was very valuable and worth the effort.

 ### Dynamic navigation mesh links
 Our game has randomly generated levels.
 AI pathfinding id dependent on navigational meshes and moving between those meshes is done with offmesh links.
 Our problem was that